RickCarlino/nerves-system-dev-env/README.md

 ```

 # Install Erlang, Elixir
-ASDF follows that pattern of:
+ASDF follows the pattern of:

 1. Install plugins to manage the versions of a package.
 2. Install a specific version of a package.